nextflow-io/nextflow/docs/faq.rst

 *Q: How do I get a unique identifier based on a dataset file names (e.g. broccoli from broccoli.fa) and have the results going to a specific folder (e.g. results/broccoli/)?*

-A: First we can specify a results directory as shown below:
+A: First we can specify a results directory as shown below, at the top of your script file (along with the parameter definition for input files):

 ::

     results_path = $PWD/results
+    params.input = "data/*.fa"

 The best way to manage this is to have the channel emit a tuple containing both the file base name (``broccoli``) and the full file path